WHY DEBATE

 There are ten leadership tiers: Bronze, Bronze+, Silver, Silver+, Gold, Gold+, Platinum, Platinum+, Diamond, and Diamond+.

-▼ What Makes the Leadership Program Very Valuable?
+▼ What Makes the Leadership Program Extremely Valuable?

-⭐⭐⭐⭐⭐ Ultimately, students in the top leadership tier become eligible for high-paying internship opportunities at Acclive, which can significantly strengthen college applications.
-They also gain real-world work experience, opening doors for future careers.
+Ultimately, students in the top leadership tier become eligible for high-paying internship opportunities at Acclive.
+The internship significantly strengthens college applications while also delivering real-world work experience that is valuable on even career resumes.

-⭐⭐⭐⭐⭐ Fun Fact: Our data shows that students who consistently participate in the leadership program develop their skills and overall abilities faster than expected.
+⭐Note: Our data shows that students who consistently participate in our leadership program develop their debate skills faster than the average student.

 ▼ How Often Do Students Advance to Higher Leadership Tiers?

-Each month, students can advance to higher leadership tiers by mentoring new debaters during free tournaments.
+Team leaders' primary goal is to mentor, guide, and partner with new debaters in their first tournaments.
 As a team leader, all tournament fees are covered for the events in which you serve as a leader.
-New team leadership opportunities are introduced each month, with limited spots available on a first-come, first-served basis.

 ▼ What Does a Team Leader Do?

-> Explain rules, round formats, writing tips, and more
+• Explain rules, the round format, flowing tips, and more

-▼ How Can Team Leaders Advance to Higher Leadership Tiers?
+▼ How Do I Advance to The Next Leadership Tier?

-> More students competing = more free opportunities and stronger debate partners, which lead to better competition results.
+• Motivate students to actively participate in tournaments; this is the fastest way to improve debate skills.
+Additionally, more students competing = more free mentorship/team leader tournament opportunities and stronger debate partners, which lead to better competition results

 ▼ How Easy Is It to Earn Rewards for Referring Friends?

-Simply enter your email to set up your referral account, where you can easily track the progress, status, and milestones of all the friends you’ve referred.
+To begin, create your referral link: simply enter your email to set up your referral account.
+In this account, you'll access referral resources while easily tracking the progress, status, and milestones of all the friends you’ve referred.

-▼ Is There A Limit To How Many Friends I Can Refer?
+▼ Is There A Limit To Referral Rewards?

-> No limit on referral credits.
+No limits on referral rewards.
 Debate is more fun with friends!

 ▼ How Does The Referral Program Work?